 When all you want to do is go out and have fun on your new boat, remember that the maintenance and care will eat into your free time.
 Keeping your boat in a slip all season is ideal for avoiding the constant launching and parking ballet with every trip, but slips are not cheap!

-And heck, during that early retirement adventure, what’s to stop you from occasionally renting a boat to create memories and have fun, without the hassle of owning?
+And heck, during that early retirement adventure, what’s to stop you from occasionally renting a boat to create memories and have fun, without the hassle of owning it?

 Let’s admit.
 Boating is lots of fun.
 If you’re still wondering, “Should I buy a boat?”, I can empathize with that.

 My best memories from childhood are summers at the lake, whether it was the small lake where we power-boated or the big lake where we sailed on crystal blue water.
-Nothing goes better together than boating and beer, so long as the cap’n is designated!!
+Nothing goes better together than boating and beer, so long as the captain is a designated driver.

 Getting pulled on skis or in a tube is exhilarating.
-Yeah, you can wipe out easy and get water up your nose sometimes.
+Yeah, you can wipe out easily and get water up your nose sometimes.
 And that sucks.
-But would you rather be in a cubicle where it’s safe???
-Not me!
+But would you rather be in a cubicle where it’s safe?

 Nighttime cruises are a blast, especially when it’s super hot in July.
 We’d typically boat out on July 4 to check out the fireworks, and zip back in through twilight darkness.
 It’s an expensive way to cool off, but those were great memories.

-So before I get all nostalgic and gushy to the nth degree, let’s explore some alternatives.
-These are ideas to keep you on-track for early retirement slash financial independence and still enjoying the nectar of life on our beloved waterways:
+So before I get all nostalgic and gushy to the nth degree, let’s explore some alternatives to owning a boat.
+These options keep you on track for financial independence while still enjoying the nectar of life on our beloved American waterways:

 - Renting a boat.
 This idea is gaining in popularity year over year.
-It’s still not cheap, but you could rent a 24-foot pontoon at $300 for four hours.
+It’s still not cheap, but you could rent a 24-foot pontoon for $300 for four hours.
 That sucker can comfortably handle six people (maybe eight) so why not get two other couples and split the tab?
-Do this three times a season and you’re out a total of $300 (a $13,000 20 year opportunity cost, in case you’re wondering).
+Do this three times a season and you’re out a total of $300 (a $13,000 20-year opportunity cost, in case you’re wondering).